watson-developer-cloud/assistant-toolkit/integrations/extensions/starter-kits/language-model-conversational-search/README.md

 <img src="./assets/elasticsearch-watsonx-example.png" width="300"/>

-Note: In this example, we have preprocessed the documents before ingesting them into Elasticsearch.
+**NOTE**: In this example, we have preprocessed the sample documents before ingesting them into Elasticsearch.
+Each document contains a small chunk of text split from the original documents.
+You may want to do the same for your documents, so that each document in the search results is short, and the prompt text to the LLM will not be too long.

 ## Example 2: Connect your assistant to Watson Discovery and watsonx via custom extensions